Commercial PayersFiscal Operations → Reimbursement Models for Commercial Payers

 The YMCA program fee is $429 for the year-long program.
 Consumers pay in a variety of ways and YMCAs work with them if financial assistance is needed.
 Some payers pay the flat $429 fee regardless of how much of the program a participant completes.
 For claims-based reimbursement, a performance-based fee schedule is used, and payers pay claims based on the achievement of specific milestones.
 Average cost for the program is comprised of fixed and variable costs.
 When there are more participants in the program to absorb the fixed costs, the average cost can be substantially lower, but volume is key.

 Under certain circumstances, individuals may be able to cover their portion of participation costs with their Health Savings Account (HSA).
-See the tab titled Using HSA Dollars to Pay for the Program in the About Employer Health Insurance section on the Coverage in Practice page for more information.
+See the section titled Using HSA Dollars to Pay for the Program on the Case for Coverage for Commercial Plans and Employers page for more information

 Reimbursement Models